Diocese of the Mid-Atlantic: Growth

 A tenth congregation that had broken from the Episcopal Diocese of Southern Virginia in October 2006, Church of the Messiah in Chesapeake, also later joined the district.

 With the creation of the Anglican Church in North America in 2009, the Anglican District became a part of the new province while it continued to maintain its relationship with CANA.
 In May 2011, the district held a constitutional convention in Herndon, Virginia, where it voted to apply for formal diocesan status within ACNA and elected John Guernsey, USA Bishop of the Ugandan Diocese of North Kigezi and former rector of All Saints Church in Dale City, Virginia, as its first bishop.
 The Anglican Church's provincial council approved its admission as a diocese on June 21.
 Guernsey took office on September 10, 2011.

 Church of the Word retained its property and rejoined DOMA in April 2016.
+In July 2021, Church of the Word changed its name to St. Thomas Anglican Church.
 In 2021, the historic Christ Church in Accokeek, Maryland, disaffiliated from the Episcopal Diocese of Washington and joined DOMA while retaining its property.

 On October 15, 2022, Christopher Warner was selected as bishop-elect to succeed Guernsey.
 He was consecrated and invested in February 2023.